MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 > [!NOTE]
 > The Internet Explorer 11 desktop application will be retired and go out of support on  June 15, 2022.
 To see the list of what’s in scope, see the [Internet Explorer 11 desktop app retirement FAQ](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549).
 The same IE11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.
 To learn more, see the [The future of Internet Explorer on Windows 10 is in Microsoft Edge](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/) blog post.

-This article provides troubleshooting tips and an FAQ for Microsoft Edge version 77 or later.
+This article provides troubleshooting tips and FAQ for Microsoft Edge version 77 or later.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.